From One-to-One to Many-to-Many: Dynamic Cross-Layer Injection for Deep Vision-Language Fusion: Related Works

 \subsection{Deeper Fusion: Hierarchical Approaches}

 To address the above problem, subsequent research has explored deeper visual-language fusion strategies.

 \textbf{One-to-Many Injection: Brute-Force and Context-Blind.} The first category attempts to inject features from a single image (one) into multiple LLM layers (many) through direct, non-adaptive methods.
-DeepStack~\cite{DBLP:conf/nips/MengYTDW0024} is a prominent example of this approach, partitioning high-resolution visual tokens and injecting them into different LLM layers via simple element-wise addition.
+DeepStack~\cite{DBLP:conf/nips/MengYTDW0024} is a prominent example of this approach, which partitions high-resolution visual tokens into distinct groups and feeds each group to a different LLM decoder layer via simple element-wise addition.
 This brute-force mechanism is context-blind; the non-adaptive summation risks disrupting the LLM’s carefully learned representations by injecting unfiltered, and potentially irrelevant, visual information.
+CogVLM \cite{wang2024cogvlm} integrates ``Visual Expert'' modules into each LLM layer, these modules all process the same, single feature map from the vision encoder's final layer.
+In addition, a distinct approach is taken by CogAgent \cite{hong2024cogagent}, whose primary goal is high-resolution efficiency.
+It employs a parallel architecture with a separate, lightweight encoder for high-resolution details.
+These features are statically broadcast to each decoder layer, meaning every layer accesses the same, fixed level of visual information.
 Other work, such as FUSION~\cite{DBLP:journals/corr/abs-2504-09925}, deepens the fusion process by introducing ``interaction layers'' where learnable tokens recursively engage with both textual and visual features.
-However, this approach focuses on the recursive interaction self and still operates on a single level of visual representation.
+However, this approach focuses on the interaction and still operates on a single level of visual representation.

 \textbf{Statically-Wired One-to-One Fusion: Rigid and Inflexible.} The second category employs dedicated modules to create fixed connections between specific vision and LLM layers, forming a kind of one-to-one mapping at different points in the hierarchy.
+The work of \cite{lin2025multi} systematically compared various internal fusion methods, demonstrating that simple, static approaches often fail.
 Flamingo-style architectures like EVLM~\cite{DBLP:journals/corr/abs-2407-14177} exemplify this by inserting a new cross-attention layer before each LLM layer and feeding it features from a specific, pre-assigned ViT layer.
 This philosophy of sparsely inserting specialized fusion blocks into a pre-configured structure is also seen in models like mPLUG-Owl3~\cite{yem2025plug}, which places ``Hyper Attention'' blocks at predetermined layers to run cross-attention.
-More recent models like Qwen3-VL~\cite{qwen3vl} similarly rely on a predetermined, hard-wired connection scheme.
-All these approaches lock the model into a manually configured, static ``straitjacket'' that predetermines a fixed information flow, preventing the LLM from dynamically accessing visual information based on its real-time reasoning needs.